The Computer School (M.S. 245)

 Share this school

-English, social studies, art and digital media classes mix 6th and 7th graders as a way to integrate the youngest students into the life of the school.
+English, social studies, Spanish, art and digital media classes mix 6th and 7th graders as a way to incorporate the youngest students into the life of the school.
 They follow a two-year curriculum, studying colonial history one year, immigration the next.
-While humanities and science classes mix children of different abilities, math is tracked; students complete a placement exam upon entrance to get into level 1 or level 2.
-Classes are divided by grade in physical education and Spanish.
-The school is divided into two small houses, each with its own teachers.

-On our visit, students were calm, inquisitive and trusted to work with little supervision even in the hallway.
-Instead of textbooks, students use documents, paintings, articles, and go outside to augment their studies, such as a walking tour of Harlem or a trip to the Tenement Museum.
-Eighth graders visit a mosque, a synagogue and a church to learn about world religions.
-However the lack of textbooks may be a downside depending on the child; one parent said her son failed to bring order to the mess of handouts packed in his 3-ring binder.
+Instead of textbooks, students use documents, paintings or articles as sources in history, and augment studies with trips, for example, a trip to the Tenement Museum.
+Eighth graders visit a mosque, a Buddhist Temple, a synagogue and a church to learn about world religions.
+However, the lack of textbooks may be a downside depending on the child: one parent said her son failed to bring order to the mess of handouts packed in his backpack.